AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Ray.md

     selectStroke: "5 #FF0000"
 });

-// create the second ray annotation ray2 = controller.ray();
+// create the second Ray annotation ray2 = controller.ray();

 // set the position of the second annotation